makeworld-the-better-one/fmrl/spec.md

 Servers MUST respond with 200 if the JSON was parsed and set properly.

-The new `Last-Modified` header for the following list MUST also be included, which should of course just be the current time.

 ## Client Behavior

 This section provides guidelines for how clients should behave.